gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

       |      ^
 ```

-That's because when seeing a `#cgo` directive in the comments, the Go compiler assumes this is all C code, and passes it to the C compiler, which chokes on it.
+That's because when seeing a `#cgo` directive in the comments, the Go compiler parses what it recognizes, passes the rest to the C compiler, which chokes on it.

-Solution: insert a blank line between the comment and the `#cgo` directive:
+Solution: insert a blank line between the comment and the `#cgo` directive to avoid that:

 ```go
 // app/app.go